TamerOnLine/.DeepSeek-R1/README.md

 Developed by **Tamer Hamad Faour**.

 ## Contributions
 Contributions are welcome!
-Feel free to open issues and submit pull requests.
+Feel free to submit issues and pull requests.

 ## Acknowledgments
-Thanks to:
+Special thanks to:
-- **llama-cpp-python** for efficient inference
+- **llama-cpp-python** for model inference.
-- **Hugging Face** for hosting the model
+- **Hugging Face** for model hosting.
-- **DeepSeek** for their contributions to AI research
+- **DeepSeek** for AI research and model development.

 ---
 Enjoy using **DeepSeek R1 Distill Qwen 1.5B**! 🚀